A Rail Trail, a Fishing Stream and a Paddle Trail

 Walk, jog or hop on a bike to find a great fishing spot.
 You’ll also want to look for wildlife along the way.
 You will pass a few primitive campgrounds, bathrooms and picnic areas along the trail.

 Also, you can enjoy paddling adventures on Pine Creek.
-Paddlers can find, near Class II rapids in section of Pine Creek in spring.
+Paddlers can find near Class II rapids in sections of Pine Creek in spring.

 Wellsboro, near the northern trailhead, will take you back in time with its gaslight Main Street.
 Browse the shops and enjoy the arts community during your visit.